shoibloya/nuggt-research/README.md

 ---

 Nuggt helps you gather, organize, and store information to create reusable contexts for large language models (LLMs).
-Perfect for deep dives into any topic and enhancing AI conversations!
+Please checkout the Demo Video to better understand how to use the tool (it can be a bit complicated, I am working to improve the UI/UX)
 ---

 ## 🌟 Features